OriginalStefikO/OriginalStefikO/README.md

 - [FastAPI-Svelte-starter](https://github.com/OriginalStefikO/fastapi-svelte-starter): Tutorial on how to combine FastAPI and Svelte

 ## Contact Me
+- Photography and about me: [photo.steffan.cz](photo.steffan.cz)
-You can find me on [LinkedIn](https://www.linkedin.com/in/steffan-ondrej/).
-Feel free to reach out to me if you have any questions or want to collaborate on a project.
+- Programming and more on [LinkedIn](https://www.linkedin.com/in/steffan-ondrej/).
+Feel free to reach out to me if you have any questions or anything else.
 I'm always open to new opportunities and challenges.

 - ⚡ Fun fact: There are more possible iterations of a game of chess than there are atoms in the known universe